-Longer Planning Timeframes - With the advent of three-year financial settlements it was expected for it to be possible at last to draw together the impact of known future settlements and anticipated future budget pressures to enable the Medium Term Financial Strategy to be modelled so as to identify the level of savings needed for a safe and sustainable budget requirement, thereby reducing the risk that future years' aspirations will not be deliverable.
-However, the latest formula grant announcements have only provided figures for 2013/14 and 2014/15.
-There therefore remains considerable uncertainty about the period from 2015/16 onwards.
-For the purposes of this MTFS, there has been an assumption that there will be further cuts in this funding of 5% in both 2015/16 and 2016/17.
+Longer Planning Timeframes - The latest formula grant announcements have only provided figures for a two year time period.
+There therefore remains considerable uncertainty about the period from 2016/17 onwards.
+For the purposes of this MTFS, there has been an assumption that there will be further cuts in this funding of 10% in both 2016/17 and 2017/18.